-After passing a few quintessential lighthouses, Guillaume and I pulled over at Cape Perpetua around 2pm, which was the perfect time to see the spouting horn (high tide).
-The horn sneezed violently into the air, projecting a salty spray that, moments later, showered our upturned faces.
-I imagined the oceanic geyser was Poseidon (the god of the sea) spitting on tourists.
+After passing a few quintessential lighthouses, I pulled over at Cape Perpetua around 2 pm, which was the perfect time to see the spouting horn (high tide).
+The horn sneezed violently into the air, projecting a salty spray that, moments later, showered my upturned face.
+I imagined the oceanic geyser was Poseidon (the god of the sea) spitting on all the tourists.

 3).
 Cape Kiwanda

 This beach offers hiking, whale watching and beer tasting at the Pelican brewery.
 Just off-shore there is a gigantic rock sticking out of the water like an island, called “Haystack Rock.”
 Unfortunately, it was raining when I arrived at Kiwanda, a black cloud looming overhead, therefore too treacherous to hike up the slick sandstone cliff.
 Instead, I watched a whale breach again and again near Haystack Rock.
 She seemed to be putting on a show, and I felt the need to clap or cheer!
 Kiwanda’s beautiful scenery was only magnified by the furious ocean storm and the elated whale.
 I could have sat there, gazing out to sea, for hours.

 4).
 Short Beach